 Since there are currently very few studies on CBD use for pets, the most common question is “does it work?”
 The overwhelming anecdotal evidence suggests that yes, CBD does work.
-Pet parents report calmer, happier dogs, older dogs that express fewer pain symptoms and have more energy, fearful dogs that are relaxed and confident.
-CBD can be used to treat ongoing issues or new ones when they arise.
+Pet parents consistently report calmer, happier dogs, older dogs that express fewer pain symptoms and have more energy, fearful dogs that are relaxed and confident.
+CBD may be used to treat ongoing issues or new ones when they arise.

 A Personal Experience